 While I love the flavor of the sourdough bread, you could easily substitute another favorite bread in its place.
 Such as my Molasses Rye Bread–which are also wonderful as croutons and remind me of those served at Ruby Tuesday.

 I’ve tried making these croutons on a baking tray in a 375 degree oven, which will give you a crunchier product.
 But I prefer the chewiness of the croutons when made in the skillet.
 They are simply delicious.

 Homemade Sourdough Croutons

-- 2 cups sourdough bread cubed cut into 1-inch cubes
+- 2 cups sourdough bread cut into 1-inch cubes

 - 3 tablespoons Extra Virgin olive oil

 - 2 teaspoons garlic powder

 - Gather your ingredients so that you have everything close at hand on the counter or table.